HomeGrown

 Building Legacies, One Family at a Time

-Financial assistance for eligible Chicago homebuyers to help with down payment and closing costs
+Financial assistance for eligible Chicago homebuyers to help with down payment and closing costs.

 Program Overview

-The HomeGrown Grant Program makes homeownership in the is City of Chicago more affordable for low- to moderate-income households by providing financial assistance for down payment and closing costs.
+The HomeGrown Grant Program makes homeownership in the City of Chicago more affordable for low- to moderate-income households by providing financial assistance for down payment and closing costs.

 HomeGrown was designed to expand access to affordable homeownership and support long-term wealth building for Chicago families.
 Grant amounts are based on household income and the location of the property being purchased.